Mitigating malicious websites

 Showing the fixed Euractiv grid

 Remember - upper half is enabling, bottom half is disabling.
 Red is disabled, green is enabled.
 Only the requests with green tiles get loaded.
 Oh, and you might be wondering why the bootstrap CSS you've just allowed is a darker shade of green.
 The darker shade appears for the tiles you have specifically allowed (such as the bootstrap CSS).
-The 15 first party CSS files and the 57 images are all allowed because of inherited global rules - which is why they are light.
+The 15 first-party CSS files and the 57 images are all allowed because of inherited global rules - which is why they are light.
 The same applies to the red shades.
 Dark is local, light is global.
 Functionally, it doesn't matter - all green is allowed, all red is banned.
 The only difference is in the information provided to the person sitting in front of the screen.
 Anyway, here is how the fixed site looks like:

 Showing how a fixed Euractiv site looks like